-Contact My Aged Care
+1) Contact My Aged Care

 My Aged Care has a website (myagedcare.gov.au) and contact centre to give you information about aged care and to help you access the services that are right for you.
+In-person support is also now available at dedicated Services Australia service centres.

-If you have not already been assessed for aged care services you can apply for an assessment online at myagedcare.gov.au/assessment/applyonline.
+If you have not already been assessed for aged care services you can apply for an assessment online at myagedcare.gov.au/assessment/apply-online.
 By applying online you, or a family member or friend acting on your behalf, can register and complete a referral for assessment quickly and easily, at a time that best suits you.